 The industry’s history of reporting has supported the establishment of robust governance processes around sustainability information.

 Executive compensation is now routinely linked to ESG performance, with particular focus on goals and targets relating to climate.
-90% of responding companies link executive compensation to their organization's ESG performance.
+91% of responding companies link executive compensation to their organisation's ESG performance.

-Compensation is also tied to other aspects of ESG performance beyond climate.
+Compensation is also tied to other aspects of ESG performance beyond climate, such as safety, social, environment and governance.

 Graph 5: Percentage of responding companies linking executive compensation to ESG performance